Hojung-Jeong/Silver-Bullet-Encryption-Tool/README.md

 *3. The result of A NAND C is True, and the result of A OR C is True.
 Therefore, Ahooked is False*
 *4. Second, Assume C is False(same), and A is False*
 *5. The result of A NAND C is True, but the result of A OR C is False.
 Therefore, Ahooked is True*
-*6. This kind of guess-attack is possible when C is True*
+*6. This kind of guess-attack is possible in case C is True as well*
 *7. To prevent this kind of attack, Arand is necessary.
 If Arand is XORed, There is no way to guess the value of A because it can be either True or False(and both of them are equally probable).
 Think it in this way, A and A rand can be anything if Arand is XORed.
 This is exactly how one-time pad work*
 *8. Moreover, because C was not used directly, there is no way to drag out(or other kinds of guesswork) C from Apub*